seb-ma/qmk_firmware/users/seb-ma/readme.md

 This animation is a [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with [DotLife](https://conwaylife.com/wiki/OCA:DotLife) rules.
 Each cell is a 2×2 square living on a toroidal universe (the whole screen) and living (birth, death, surviving) according to number of neighbors.

+!> If WPM is not enabled, the screen never goes off.

 ##### Configuration

 Activation of oled display is done in file `rules.mk`: